elenaferr0/tsp-optimization/report/sections/computational-results.typ

 = Computational results
 In this section, a performance comparison between the exact and @GA approaches is carried out.

 Since the implemented @GA has stochastic components, its results can vary between runs.
-The algorithm was executed five times for each instance and parameter combination, and the average results were used for comparison to obtain a more reliable performance estimate.
-In order to run this comparison, the `benchmark.sh` script can be used, found in the `part_two` folder of the project.
+The algorithm was executed five times for each instance and parameter combination, and the average results were used in order to obtain a more reliable performance estimate.
+To reproduce this process, the `benchmark.sh` script can be used, found in the `part_two` folder of the project.
 It takes care of running the @GA with the best parameters found in the previous section, and saving the results in the `results` folder.
 The script can be executed with the following command:
 ```bash
 sh benchmark.sh
 ```